 Kayaks are available to hire at the Goat Island Marine Reserve.
 Alternatively, book your tour and transfer from Auckland city.

 To spend a little longer with the fish, do some scuba diving!
 Tour operators in Leigh will either rent out equipment or take you on a guided scuba tour if you are a certified diver.
 Otherwise, snorkelling is your best option.
 For more awesome scuba locations, head to 11 Places to Scuba Dive in New Zealand.

 4. Visit the Goat Island Marine Discovery Centre

-Location: From the Goat Island car park, follow the roads and pathways about 250m to the Goat Island Marine Discover Centre.
+Location: From the Goat Island car park, follow the roads and pathways about 250m to the Goat Island Marine Discovery Centre.

 5. Do the Goat Island Walkway

-Location: The walk starts opposite the Goat Island Marine Discover Centre.
+Location: The walk starts opposite the Goat Island Marine Discovery Centre.

 If you liked this article, you might like…